Ben Brown: Chef, loving uncle, 'champion of the people'

 She later worked with Ben at the Red Cafe, which she helped run after managing Au Coquelet on University Avenue for many years.

 Ben was "the talent" and Hallberg ran the operation.
-Both were avid walkers and would run into each other around Berkeley, including at kids' sports games.
+Both were avid walkers and would run into each other around Berkeley years later, including at kids' sports games.

-Even decades later, Ben would always ask Hallberg how her brother was doing.
+Even decades later, Ben always asked Hallberg how her brother was doing.
 He had that way about him.

-After the Red Cafe, Brown got a job at Berkeley Horticultural Nursery at 1310 McGee Ave.
+After the Red Cafe, Brown got a job at Berkeley Horticultural Nursery, at McGee near Hopkins Street.

-Paul Doty, Berkeley Hort president, said he first met Brown 40 years ago at a meeting at King middle school, just a block from where he was killed.
+Paul Doty, Berkeley Hort president, said he first met Brown 30 years ago at King middle school, just a block from the fatal crash site.

 "I came away from that meeting really energized," Doty said.